jchenj/jchenj.github.io/_posts/2020-01-14-bash-guide.md

 * Use `while` loop when you want to keep going until you find what you're looking for
 * When then are multiple ways to write something, compare the flexibility & simplicity of the resulting code
 * `until` loop not used often - more common to use `while !`
+* `choice` and `select` are used for building an application logic based on the content of a variable in a more streamlined way than using a seris of `if` statements

 ### Loops & Functions
+Iterating commands using for loops, while and until loops, select statements and grouping them in functions.
+(Ch.
+9 in PDF - compound commands)

 ### Asynchronous Commands
+About jobs, asynchronous commands, job control, process identifiers and signals, process management, inter-process communications.
+(Ch 11 in PDF - job control)

 ### Colors & Terminal Commands
+Terminals and terminal sequences, terminal identifiers, terminfo and terminal capabilities, outputting colors, moving the cursor and querying the terminal's state.
+(Not in PDF)

 ### Customizing the Prompt
+Prompting, prompt commands and the DEBUG signal, readline, bind and input modes and hotkeys, programmatic command completion.

 ### Advanced Topics
+About syntax sugar, specific use cases and shell tricks.

 ### Recommendations & Pitfalls
+How to do things well and how to do things very, very badly.

 ### Noteworthy External Tools
+Bash is limited, but augmented by a powerful toolset.

 ### General notes
 * To run a bash script, looks like one can use `bash [file] [args]` or `[file] [args]`